mariellefoster/plots_and_projects/README.md

 ## Do all millennials dream of founding a new country?
 - Is it because we played too many video games and are used to starting over?

+## Greed worm
+- invades all your electronics and finances, lays bare your greed